lace-wing/lacy-ubc-math-project/src/components.typ

 //REGION: feeder

 /// A function and its arguments that will be run, but if an argument is a component, it will be first visualized, then fed to the function.
+/// - Visualize: This template's helper functions, e.g. `question` and `solution`, produce data that is intended to be visualized by wrapper functions, instead of being put to the document directly.
+Visualization is the process that such data is turned into display-ready content.
 ///
 /// - proc (function): A function to be run with visualized components.
 /// - args (arguments): Arguments for `proc`, components within will be first visualized when visualizing the feeder.